taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"Ocean Acidification Monitoring Station, Roca Redonda, Galapagos Islands"**

 Researchers stare in horror at the read-outs of their remote monitoring systems, displayed using a room-sized **INFO-SPHERE**.
+A hurricane rages outside.

 Technician: **"Dr. Zambrano!
 Dr. Zambrano!"**